Banner Ads

 My Approach

-In my estimation, those who read The New Yorker are more interested in how The New Yorker writes about current affairs, politics and the arts, rather than the events themselves.
-They want to live vicariously through it.
+My idea was that those who read The New Yorker are more interested in how The New Yorker writes about current affairs, politics and the arts, rather than the events themselves.

 Yes, I am on holiday, but nothing beats the opinion of The New Yorker, not even The actual Pyramids, The Great Wall of China, nor The Vatican City as it elects a new Pope.